 Creating DICOM Associations

-This chapter describes how to create DICOM associations, which are required before the production can process DICOM input or output.
+This page describes how to create DICOM associations, which are required before the production can process DICOM input or output.

 Introduction to DICOM Associations

 Before you can develop a production that processes DICOM input or output, you require access to the information contained in the manufacturer’s conformance statement for each DICOM device (modality).
 You use this information to create DICOM associations that the production uses to facilitate communication with a DICOM modality.
 A DICOM association is the metadata that describes the characteristics of the conversation of such communication.